smoozrblx/ActivityFinder/README.md

 - Uses the TF-IDF technique to filter and rank results based on relevance.
 - Caches and reuses the TF-IDF data for faster subsequent queries.

-## Setup & Installation

-To get started with this project locally, follow these steps:

-### Prerequisites
-- Node.js (version 16.x or higher)
-- npm (Node Package Manager)

 ## Demo

-You may find a demo of the website at [to-come]
+You may find a demo of the website [deployed on Vercel here.](https://activity-finder-self.vercel.app/)

+Some example inputs to try:
+`surf plage`
+`parc`
+`activités de sport`

 ## Contributing